Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/00-course-setup/README.md

 ```
 5. Your local clone will be created, allowing you to work on the project.

 ## Small hint

-==Some documention on Semantic Kernel can be outdated.
+Some documentation on LLM Frameworks can be outdated.
 Please use github repository as source of truth.
 Source code of Semantic Kernel you can find [here](https://github.com/microsoft/semantic-kernel).
+Source code of Spring AI you can find [here](https://github.com/spring-projects/spring-ai).
 Example of usage you can find in [samples in the same repository](https://github.com/microsoft/semantic-kernel/tree/main/samples).==